Auchan: Withdrawn ventures

-In 2002 Auchan sold its hypermarkets in Thailand to Groupe Casino.
+In 2002, Auchan sold its hypermarkets in Thailand to Groupe Casino.

-In 2007 Auchan sold its Argentine stores to Wal-Mart and withdrew from the country.
+In 2007, Auchan sold its Argentine stores to Wal-Mart and withdrew from the country.

-Following a conflict with its Moroccan partner ONA, Auchan sold its 49% share in August 2007.

-In January 2011 Auchan dropped out of the Dubai market after just two years.
+In January 2011 Auchan withdrew from the Dubai market after just two years.

 The first Italian Auchan hypermarket was opened in Turin on 1989.
 In 2019 Auchan withdrew from Italy due to financial losses, by selling most of the activities of its Auchan Retail Italia to the Italian retailer Conad.

-Also withdrew from Vietnam due to losses and slow development.
+Auchan also withdrew from Vietnam due to losses and slow development.